edbaymax/wait-for-netlify-deploy/README.md

-# Wait for Netlify Deploy — A GitHub Action ⏱
+# Netlify Deploy Completion — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
 This action will wait until the url is available before running the next task.

 This is a fork of [JakePartusch/wait-for-netlify-action](https://github.com/JakePartusch/wait-for-netlify-action) which only works for `pull_request`.
-This for works for `push` action as well.
+This works for `push` action as well with `pr_number` as input from previous step.

 You will need to generate a [Personal access token](https://app.netlify.com/user/applications/personal) to use and pass it as the NETLIFY_AUTH_TOKEN environment variable.